Marker Logo

 this page online

-13.184′ W. Marker is near Gettysburg, Pennsylvania, in Adams County.
+13.184′ W. Memorial is near Gettysburg, Pennsylvania, in Adams County.
 It is in Cumberland Township.
-Memorial is on Slocum Avenue, on the left when traveling north.
+It is on Slocum Avenue, on the left when traveling north.
 Located between the lower and upper crest of Culp's Hill in Gettysburg National Military Park.
 Touch for map.
-Marker is in this post office area: Gettysburg PA 17325, United States of America.
+Memorial is in this post office area: Gettysburg PA 17325, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-First Brigade (a few steps from this marker); 23d Pennsylvania Volunteers (a few steps from this marker); 82nd Pennsylvania Infantry (a few steps from this marker); 137th New York Infantry (within shouting distance of this marker); 29th Ohio Infantry (within shouting distance of this marker); Second Division (within shouting distance of this marker); 65th New York Infantry (within shouting distance of this marker); 122nd New York Infantry (within shouting distance of this marker).
-Touch for a list and map of all markers in Gettysburg.
+At least 8 other markers are within walking distance of this marker: First Brigade (a few steps from this marker); 23d Pennsylvania Volunteers (a few steps from this marker); 82nd Pennsylvania Infantry (a few steps from this marker); 137th New York Infantry (within shouting distance of this marker); 29th Ohio Infantry (within shouting distance of this marker); Second Division (within shouting distance of this marker); 65th New York Infantry (within shouting

 "It is over" image.
 Click for full size.